mynaparrot/plugNmeet-docs/docs/others/hooks.md

 *   `redirect` **(Recommended)**: Your script should return a `redirect_url`.
 The server will then send a `307 Temporary Redirect` to the client, allowing them to download the file directly from your external storage.
 This is highly efficient as the file does not pass through your server.
 A common use case is generating a pre-signed URL for an S3 object.

 *   `serve_local`: Your script must first download the file from your external storage to a temporary location on the server's local disk.
-It must then return the full `local_path` **and** the correct `mime_type` for the file (e.g., `application/json`, `video/mp4`).
+It must then return the full `output_path` **and** the correct `mime_type` for the file (e.g., `application/json`, `video/mp4`).
 The server will read the file from this path and stream it to the client with the proper `Content-Type` header.
 This method consumes more server resources and is generally not recommended unless direct redirection is not possible.

 #### Delete Hook

 *   **Request (`stdin`)**:
     ```json
     {
-      "logical_path": "artifacts/room01/analytics_SID_d82k3s9d2l.json",
+      "input_path": "artifacts/room01/analytics_SID_d82k3s9d2l.json",
       "service_type": "artifact"
     }
     ```